Luis Vidal (architect)

+As of May 2026, luis vidal+architect is working on the project for the New Terminal One at JFK International Airport in New York (USA), as well as the total renovation of the Schipol Airport in Amsterdam (The Netherlands), among other major infrastructure projects.

 Early life and education

 Vidal was born in Barcelona on January 16, 1969.
 He studied Architecture at Greenwich University in the United Kingdom, from where he graduated in 1994.
 In 1995 he became a member of RIBA.
 He is also a member of Colegio de Arquitectos de Madrid (COAM) and the American Institute of Architects of New York City (AIA).

 Career

-He was project director for the new Terminal 4 at Madrid's Barajas Airport as well as being coauthor of the Warsaw International Airport in Poland.
-In 2004 he opened his architectural practice in Madrid, Luis Vidal+Architecs (LVA).
+Vidal served as project director for the new Terminal 4 and Terminal 4S at Barajas Airport in Madrid, where he designed the terminal's distinctive colour strategy - a chromatic sequence running from red in the southern zone to blue in the northern zone, intuitively guiding passengers through the space.
+He was also the coauthor of the Warsaw International Airport in Poland.

+In 2004 he opened his architectural practice in Madrid, luis vidal+architecs (LVA).
 He soon established a cooperation with Rogers Stirk Harbour + Partners (RSH+P) and both practices began collaborating in common projects such as Campus Palmas Altas in Seville (RIBA European Award 2010).

-He was the lead concept architect of Heathrow Airport Terminal 2, which opened in June 2014 and one named the best in the world by Skytrax.
-Among his other works are Zaragoza Airport (Spain), the new Álvaro Cunqueiro Hospital in Vigo (Spain), Can Misses Hospital in Ibiza (Spain), the overhaul of the Castellana 77 Building (Spain) and the total renovation of the Colon Towers (Spain).
+He was the lead concept architect of Heathrow Airport Terminal 2, which opened in June 2014 and was named the best in the world by Skytrax.
 Other projects of Vidal’s practice include several international airports in major U.S. cities including Pittsburgh, Boston and Dallas.
 In the Dominican Republic, Vidal renovated the International Americas Airport (AILA).
 In Chile, Vidal was responsible for the enlargement of the Arturo Moreno Benítez International Airport, which was awarded the Prix Versailles Prize in 2023.

+Among his other works are the Zaragoza Airport (Spain), the new Álvaro Cunqueiro Hospital in Vigo (Spain), the Can Misses Hospital in Ibiza (Spain), the overhaul of the Castellana 77 Building (Spain) and the total renovation of the Colon Towers (Spain).

 He worked with celebrated italian architect Renzo Piano on the futuristic Centro Botin in Santander, Spain.
 He is also the first Spanish architect to design a space port, Front Range, in Denver, Colorado, in association with HDR.

+In 2006, luis vidal + arquitectos, in collaboration with Richard Rogers, won the international competition for the design of the Multi-Use Building at Madrid’s Campus of Justice.
+In 2014, Luis Vidal created a conceptual design for the home of the future for the Japanese company Sumitomo, called 2d-4d.
+It proposed a family living space that could be reconfigured, without the use of technology, to suit the needs of each moment.